 Employers are responsible for ensuring that Forms W-2 are furnished to employees and that CAUTION Forms W-2 and W-3 are filed with the SSA correctly and on time, even if the employer contracts with a third party to perform these acts.
 The IRS strongly suggests that the employer's address, not the third party's address, be the address on record with the IRS.
 This will ensure that you remain informed of tax matters involving your business because the IRS will correspond to the employer's address of record if there are any issues with an account.
-If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third party payer, visit IRS.gov and enter "outsourcing payroll duties" in the search box for helpful information on this topic.
+If you choose to outsource any of your payroll and related tax duties (that is, withholding, reporting, and paying over social security, Medicare, FUTA, and income taxes) to a third party payer, go to IRS.gov/ OutsourcingPayrollDuties for helpful information on this topic.